 By leveraging Brightspot’s multisite capabilities, building multiple properties within a single instance, and reusing the front-end, Special Olympics created efficiencies within the movement and maintained brand consistency.

 Founded in 1968, Special Olympics is a global movement to end discrimination against people with intellectual disabilities.
 We foster acceptance of all people through the power of sport and programming in education, health, and leadership.
 With more than six million athletes and Unified Sports partners in over 190 countries and territories and more than one million coaches and volunteers, Special Olympics delivers more than 30 Olympic-type sports and over 100,000 games and competitions every year.
 Engage with us on: Twitter, Facebook, YouTube, Instagram, LinkedIn and our blog on Medium.
 Learn more at www.SpecialOlympics.org.

 At Brightspot we believe technology should enable content-focused teams to work smarter, faster, and more seamlessly to move businesses forward.

-With decades of collective experience in publishing and media, we’ve built a powerful Content Business Platform and world-class Delivery Team to help companies transform their business content and digital experiences by creating enterprise applications at scale with astonishing speed.
+With decades of collective experience in publishing and media, we’ve built a powerful CMS and world-class Delivery Team to help companies transform their business content and digital experiences by creating enterprise applications at scale with astonishing speed.